17 Animals With Shells and Their Pictures

 by Judy Gallagher is licensed under CC BY 2.0

-The American Dog Tick, or Dermacentor variabilis as it is known technically, is an insect member of the shelled organisms group.
+The American Dog Tick, or Dermacentor variabilis, as it is technically known, is an insect of the shelled organisms group.

-Eastern North America is a regular habitat for this tick.
-It can survive in various environments thanks to its durable, protective exterior.
+Eastern North America is a regular habitat for this tick, which, thanks to its durable, protective exterior, can survive in various environments.

 Unlike other ticks, American Dog Ticks, such as rodents and small mammals, wait for their food by tunneling into the earth.

-They attach to neighboring hosts using their front legs and a hypostome, a mouthpart that resembles a needle and is used for blood-sucking when they spot a host.
+They attach to neighboring hosts using their front legs and a hypostome, a mouthpart resembling a needle used for blood-sucking when they spot a host.

 In addition to serving as a physical defense, the American Dog Tick’s shell is essential to its capacity to survive and flourish in its habitat.